astrotars/stream-flutter/README.md

 }
 ```

-This is identical to how we set things up in part 3 except for the channel id.
+This is identical to how we set things up in part 2's direct messaging except for the channel id.
 Since we're given an id by the user, we don't need to generate one.
 This method tells the native side to set up the channel with Stream and starts an `EventChannel` with that channel id.
 Once that's done, we subscribe to the [EventChannel](https://api.flutter.dev/flutter/services/EventChannel-class.html) which allows the native side to stream messages to us.
-We take that stream, listen to it, and parse any results that come across and pass them along to the widget.
+We listen to that event stream and parse any results that come across and pass them along to the caller.

 Next we go to our `setupChannel` implementation in Kotlin.
 This method coordinates with Stream, establishes a channel connection, and creates an event stream to send data back to the Flutter side: